 Do not make the tension of the seat sling upholstery so loose that it does not properly support your weight.
-You must never permit the sling to become so loose that your weight is borne by the crosstube below the seat sling.
+You must never permit the sling to become so loose that your weight is borne by the frame below the seat sling.
 See Figure 7-6.
 If you ignore this Warning, you may develop pressure sores, which can be a life-threatening medical complication.

-- 1. Remove the seat cushion. - 2.
-Detach the back upholstery from the seat upholstery (see "Velcro®-Style Adjustable Back Upholstery" on page 7-1 or "Tension Adjustable by Straps Back Upholstery" on pages 7-2 to 7-3).
+- 1. Remove the seat cushion and anti-tips (if applicable). - 2.
+Detach the back upholstery from the seat upholstery (see "Velcro[®]-Style Adjustable Back Upholstery" on page 7-1 or "Tension Adjustable by Straps Back Upholstery" on pages 7-2 and 7-3). - 3.
+Carefully tip the chair back until it is resting on its rear wheels and the backrest. - 4.
+Detach one tension adjustable strap, adjust to the desired tension and refasten the strap.
+See Figure 7-6.